-A visitor is defined as any non-Quinnipiac person who chooses to visit a residential student.
-Overnight visitors must be registered, must carry their university visitor pass, must carry their state-issued photo identification and remain with their student host while on Quinnipiac property at all times.
-Visitors who stay on campus past 10 p.m. are considered overnight visitors.
+A visitor is defined as any non-residential (off-campus, commuter) Quinnipiac University student or any non-Quinnipiac person (friend, family member) who visits a residential student.
+Overnight visitors must be registered, must carry their university visitor pass and state-issued photo identification at all times, and must remain with their residential student host at all times while on Quinnipiac property.
+Visitors who are in any university-owned or leased housing at any point between 10 p.m. and 8 a.m. are considered overnight visitors.

-A guest is defined as another Quinnipiac student or registered visitor who is present in, but not a resident of a particular living unit.
-Non-residential students in the residential areas are considered guests.
+A guest is defined as another Quinnipiac University residential student who is present in, but not an assigned resident of, a particular living unit, room, suite or building.

 Visitor Registration, Limits and Requirements

-Visitors must be registered through the Quinnipiac University website.
-Students may register one overnight visitor.
-First-year students may register visitors beginning the third week of classes.
-Seniors in Senior-Year Experience housing may register two visitors.
-Overnight visitors must be 17 years old, unless on visit sponsored by the university.
+Visitors must be registered through the Quinnipiac University Visitor Pass System prior to arrival.
+Students may register and host one overnight visitor at a time.
+First-year students may register visitors beginning the third week of classes of the fall semester.
+Overnight visitors must be 18 years old, unless participating on a visit sponsored by the university.

-Non-Quinnipiac students who do not have the appropriate visitor pass are removed from the campus immediately.
+Visitors who do not have the required visitor pass may be required to leave campus immediately.
 Students who host unregistered visitors are in violation of this policy.
-Non-residential students may not register visitors for residential housing and are subject to length of stay requirements.
+Non-residential students may not register visitors for residential housing.

 Visitor Passes and Identification

-Visitors must have their visitor pass and a photo identification on their person at all times.
-Also, visitors must be with their registered host at all times while on Quinnipiac University property.
+Visitors must have their visitor pass and state-issued photo identification on their person at all times.
+Visitors must be with their host at all times while on Quinnipiac University property.

 Students hosting visitors must accompany them and are responsible for their behavior at all times.
-Students are held accountable for any disturbance and/or damage their visitors may cause.
-Visitors who cause a disruption or are in any way not compliant with this policy may be permanently banned from university property and subject to arrest for trespassing should they return.
+Any behavior that may constitute a violation of the Student Code of Conduct will be addressed accordingly.
+Visitors who cause a disruption and/or violate any university policy may be permanently banned from university property and subject to arrest for trespassing should they return.

 Occupancy Stay Limitations

-The maximum number of people permitted to occupy any individual room, suite or apartment at any one time may not exceed twice the number of residents of that living unit at any one time, except where designated in certain Senior-Year Experience housing areas.
+The maximum number of people permitted to occupy any individual room, suite or apartment at any one time may not exceed twice the number of residents assigned to that living unit at any one time, plus one additional person.

-Overnight visitors or guests must have the approval of all residents in a given living unit.
-All students and their guest/visitors must adhere to the Roommates Bill of Rights.
+Overnight visitors must have the approval of all residents assigned to the same living unit (room and/or suite/apartment/house).
+All residential students and their visitors must adhere to the Roommate Bill of Rights.

-A guest or visitor may not spend more than three consecutive nights.
-Residential students are permitted 21 visitation nights per semester.
-Visitors cannot be registered with consecutive different hosts as a means of cohabitation in the Residence Halls.
-Visitors found to be cohabitating in a residence hall will be removed immediately and may be permanently banned from university property.
+A residential student cannot host an overnight visitor for more than two consecutive nights.
+Residential students are permitted 10 total visitation nights per semester for overnight visitors.
+Visitors cannot be registered with consecutive different hosts as a means of extending their stay in the residence halls.
+Any individual visitor may not spend more than 10 total nights in university-owned or leased housing per semester.
+Visitors found to be in violation of this policy may be removed immediately and may be permanently banned from the residence halls and/or university property.